 The general design shows the same delicate sense of proportion in the disposition of the ornament.
 The ornaments of the Roman mouldings at both churches are based on the Roman antique; in both (..) the pilasters are fluted, a feature belonging to the west and not to the east, and the scrolls are purely Latin and have nothing Byzantine about them.
 The capitals in particular are based on Roman Corinthian, with deeply channelled folds and pipings, and rounded raffling, quite unlike the sharp crisp acanthus, and the flat surface treatment of the Byzantine school.
 Many of them contain figures of birds and animals admirably posed, and at S. Gilles, along the edge of the architrave that runs under the frieze, is a series of little animals - lions, dogs, and whelps of various kinds - carved with life and spirit that it would be hard to surpass.
 Jackson

-Abbey Church: reliefs in the lower part of the portals: (left) Centaur or Sagittarius hunting a deer, perhaps a reference to a miracle by St. Giles who stopped the arrow a hunter shot to kill the hind, the only companion of the saint when he was a hermit; (right) she-lion feeding her cubs, a symbol of Resurrection
+Abbey Church: reliefs in the lower part of the portals: (left) Centaur or Sagittarius hunting a deer, perhaps a reference to a miracle by St. Giles who stopped the arrow a hunter shot to kill the hind, the only companion of the saint when he was a hermit (you may wish to see a similar relief at S. Zeno in Verona); (right) she-lion feeding her cubs, a symbol of Resurrection

 the central stage is the richest; and though the base or